 peanut butter vs. almond butter, which one is healthier?

-Have you ever found yourself standing in the nut butter aisle at the grocery store, wondering why the almond butter costs around $2 more than the peanut butter?
+Have you ever found yourself staring at the nut butters in the grocery store, wondering why the almond butter costs around $2 more than the peanut butter?
 Only to flip to the back panels, compare the nutrition facts, and still feel like you don’t know which one’s the better buy?
 (I know I can’t be the only one…)

 In a snack smack down, which nut butter would win the belt for healthiest: peanut butter or almond butter?
 Turns out, it’s pretty much a draw.